Why are toxic flame retardants still all around us?

 How Big Tobacco is linked to household products laced with harmful chemicals

-After unzipping one of her couch cushions, Molly Rauch picked up a pair of scissors and cut out a lipstick-size tube of foam.
+Molly Rauch unzipped one of her couch cushions, picked up a pair of scissors and cut out a lipstick-size tube of foam.

-It pained her to cut into her new comfy-yet-stylish couch, but she had just learned about a new research effort inviting people to send in samples of their furniture to test for unlabeled hazardous chemicals.
+It pained her to cut into her new comfy-yet-stylish couch, but she had just learned about a new research effort.
+It invited people to send in samples of their furniture to test for unlabeled hazardous chemicals.

-“I work in public health, and I’m a mom,” said Rauch, who lives in Washington, D.C.
+“I work in public health, and I’m a mom,” said Rauch, who works for EDF partner organization Moms Clean Air Force.
 “I had to know.”

 She wrapped the foam sample in foil, and mailed it to Duke University scientists.

-Also known as TDCPP, it was the subject of controversy in the 1970s when it was used in children’s pajamas—a use that ended when a similar chemical was linked to cancer and banned in clothing.
-But now it’s resurfaced as a flame retardant in furniture foam.
+Also known as TDCPP, it was the subject of controversy in the 1970s when it was used in children’s pajamas.
+A similar chemical was linked to cancer, so it was banned in clothing.
+But now it has resurfaced as a flame retardant in furniture foam.

 “It really upset me to learn my kids were sitting on this couch, full of a suspected carcinogen,” Rauch said.

 In the 1970s, cigarettes were a common cause of house fires, and California policymakers requested fire-safe cigarettes to lower the horrible injuries and deaths they caused.
-But, doing what they do best, tobacco industry front groups successfully deflected requests for fire-safe cigarettes by waging a war against the foam used in upholstered furniture, claiming its flammability was the real culprit.
+But tobacco industry groups successfully deflected requests for fire-safe cigarettes by waging a war against the foam used in upholstered furniture, claiming its flammability was the real culprit.

 Once some chemical companies realized the profit possibilities in flame retardant chemicals, business boomed.

-Yes.
+Alternatives to flame-retardant-laden couches are slowly becoming available.
 In January 2014, California changed its flammability standard.
-While the new requirement doesn’t ban the use of fire retardant chemicals, it does allow manufacturers to use alternate ways of fireproofing, such as using natural, fire-resistant liners like wool.
+The new requirement doesn’t ban fire retardant chemicals, but it does allow manufacturers to fire-proof in other ways.
+They can now use natural fire-resistant liners like wool.

-Because of the influence of California laws on the rest of the nation, manufacturers everywhere may begin to phase them out.
-About 15 other states also are taking actions against flame retardants or other known hazardous chemicals, according to the Safer States coalition.
+Because of the influence of California laws on the rest of the nation, manufacturers everywhere may begin to phase the chemicals out.
+About 15 other states are also taking actions against flame retardants or other known hazardous chemicals, according to the Safer States coalition.

-Due to a badly outdated chemicals law, toxic chemicals are in widespread use—for example, in certain flame retardants.
+Thanks to decades of weak regulation, toxic chemicals are in widespread use—for example, certain flame retardant chemicals.

-Fix the core problem of insufficient regulation, while also pressing and providing incentives for companies to replace toxic chemicals with safe alternatives.
+Strengthen the law, pressure companies and provide stronger incentives for them to replace toxic chemicals with safe alternatives.